 FOOD SECURITY SNAPSHOT

-Cereal production in 2014 estimated at an average level
+2014 cereal output was estimated at an average level

 Number of food insecure estimated to have increased in 2014/15